mitmath/18335/README.md

 * **Proposal (due by 11:59 PM, Sunday, April 6)**: A one-page summary outlining your chosen topic and its relevance.
 * Final submission: You may choose one of the following formats:
     * **Technical report (5–15 pages)** reviewing an interesting numerical algorithm not covered in the course, due by **11:59 PM, Thursday, May 15**.
     * **Technical presentation (35-minute in-class lecture)**.
 Limited spots are available, and you may collaborate with one other classmate.
+You need to submit your code

 See [this page](https://github.com/mitmath/18335/blob/master/project/final_project_spring2025.pdf) for more details.

-Further details will be provided as the semester progresses.

 Assignments
 ------------